live-composer/live-composer-page-builder/readme.txt

 == Description ==

 > <strong>NO Premium Version Available!</strong><br>
 > Unlike other page builders, <strong>Live Composer is 100% free</strong> and open source.
-We provide full functionality out of the box without asking to buy a premium version.
-There is no premium version of the page builder to up-sell, no hidden ads or annoying notices trying to sell something.
-We make money from our other business (premium themes) were we use Live Composer as part of a deal, so it's our best interest to improve and update it.
+We provide full functionality out of the box.
+We make money from our other business (premium themes) were we use Live Composer as part of a deal.
+It's our best interest to constantly improve it and keep updated.

 > <strong>Use Live Composer in your premium themes</strong><br>
 > Live Composer is open source page builder.
 You can use it to build any free or premium theme.
 It's easy to ship your designs with Live Composer and create new additional modules.